 The BEng in Mechatronics Systems program focuses on the engineering of complex mechanical systems that are controlled by microprocessors and microcontrollers.
 If you do not wish to take up the traditional approach to engineering and instead wish to pursue a multidisciplinary degree that covers the fields of mechanical, electrical, and computer engineering as they apply to real-world scenarios in the professional technology industries, this program could be a good fit for you.

 The BEng in Mechatronics Systems program builds on a theoretical foundation of math, physics, computer science, electrical engineering, mechanical engineering, and systems engineering.
 Through trimester-long project modules, students must work in teams to design, develop, integrate, test, and present unique systems under the guidance of both academic and industrial experts.
 The blend of creativity and technical knowledge gained while completing projects gives students the versatility to adapt to an evolving technological environment.
-As part of the BEng in Mechatronics Systems program curriculum, all students will participate in a one-trimester Overseas Immersion Program (OIP) at DigiPen’s Redmond, Washington, campus in the United States, as well as a two-trimester Integrated Work Study Program (IWSP) for the third year of the program.
+As part of the BEng in Mechatronics Systems program curriculum, all students will participate in a one-trimester Overseas Immersion Program (OIP) at DigiPen’s Redmond, Washington, campus in the United States, as well as a two-trimester Integrated Work Study Programme (IWSP) for the third year of the program.

 The Overseas Immersion Programme (OIP) is mandatory for BEng in Mechatronics Systems students.
 Students will study for one trimester at DigiPen Institute of Technology’s U.S. campus, attending lectures, labs, and industry seminars.
 Students will interact with American professors and mentors while experiencing life in a different culture with their overseas peers.